 Strand Leader: Dr Conor Mc Guckin | Email

 Recent years have seen increasing numbers of reports concerning the health and well-being of children and young people, and increasingly, adults, in educational settings, and this strand rests on the principle that the curricular and non-curricular problems encountered in diverse learning environments may be usefully informed by psychology.
-Unique in the Irish context, and comparatively rare worldwide, in this new programme we offer graduates of relevant undergraduate disciplines (including, but not limited to, education, nursing and midwifery, psychology social care, sociology and social work) the opportunity to study the rapidly developing field of the psychology of education at the Masters level.
-The psychology of education has been defined as '….the study of how psychological theories and research inform and support the work of educational professionals working across the whole range of teaching and learning settings' (Woolfolk, Hughes and Walkup, 2013, p.
-4), and this programme has been designed to promote deep, broad and above all, critical engagement with such subject matter.
-Put simply, we're interested in what can go right, what can go wrong, and what we can do to help, in educational settings.
+Unique in the Irish context, and comparatively rare worldwide, in this new programme we offer graduates of relevant undergraduate disciplines (including, but not limited to, education, nursing, midwifery, psychology, social care, sociology, and social work) the opportunity to study the rapidly developing field of the psychology of education at Masters level.
+The psychology of education has been defined as “. . . the study of how psychological theories and research inform and support the work of educational professionals working across the whole range of teaching and learning settings” (Woolfolk, Hughes, & Walkup, 2013, p.
+4), and this programme has been designed to promote deep, broad, and above all, critical engagement with such subject matter.
+Put simply, we are interested in what can go right, what can go wrong, and what we can do to help, in educational settings.

-Yes - if you are interested in exploring how psychology can inform and support the work of educational professionals.
-Given its emphasis on the individual in familial, educational, and societal contexts, the programme is expected to be of particular appeal to those who approach, or are interested in deepening their knowledge of, concerns and issues in education from psychological and community perspectives.
-So whilst this list is not exhaustive, and is made in no order of priority, we would expect to receive applications from:
+This course is for you if you are interested in exploring how psychology can inform and support the work of those working in education.
+Given its emphasis on the individual in familial, educational, and societal contexts, the course is expected to be of particular appeal to those who approach, or are interested in deepening their knowledge of, concerns and issues in education from psychological and broader community and society perspectives.
+So, whilst this list is not exhaustive, and is made in no order of priority, we would expect to receive applications from:

-- the broad range of professionals who support the educational environment (e.g., home-school-community liaison teachers, welfare officers, early intervention and school age professionals, school counsellors, school psychologists, psychotherapists, adult and educational guidance counsellors);
+- Professionals who support the educational environment (e.g., home-school-community liaison teachers, welfare officers, early intervention and school age professionals, school counsellors, school psychologists, psychotherapists, adult and educational guidance counsellors);

-Applications from those resident in Ireland and international applications are equally welcome.
+Applications from those resident in Ireland and from international applications are equally welcome.

 The taught component includes four strand modules, each including 25 hours of direct contact time.
 Each strand module normally includes twelve two-hour lectures in Trinity College on weekday evenings during term.
 Each strand module includes twelve two-hour lectures in Trinity College, which are taught on Monday and Tuesday evenings (4 p.m. – 8 p.m.) during term.
 In addition to the four strand modules, students will also take a common M.Ed. taught module on Academic Literacy and Research Methods (ALRM).
 This taught module generally takes place on 6-8 Saturday mornings in Trinity.
 The Psychology of Education strand can be studied on a one-year full- time basis, or on a two-year or three-year part-time basis.
 The research component involves carrying out a research project and writing a dissertation (20,000 words) under the guidance of a supervisor.